Washington Legislature passes police face mask ban aimed at ICE

 The other side: The bill passed both chambers along party lines, with Republicans voting no.

-- Several GOP lawmakers argued it would hurt law enforcement officers in Washington, including by exposing them to civil lawsuits.
+- Several GOP lawmakers argued it would hurt law enforcement in Washington, including by exposing local agencies to civil lawsuits.

 - Critics also questioned whether the state has the power to regulate federal officers.